robertc181/DAFTPUNK/README.md

     * i have used allot of corners and black and white features in this website to connect this website with daft punks style
     * also using a box pattern feature in the albums section

+## Features

+* navigation transparent to colour

+    * this allows the user to better see the navigation throughout the site

+* navigation click to scroll using anchors

+    * this allows the user a better understanding and ease of use to the website

+* popup after play album is clicked

+    * after you click the play button the popup is displayed and a audio player is on display also a close button for ease of use

+* audio player in popup

+    * after popup is clicked a user can play the music on the audio player

+* about section

+    * allows the user to find out more about the artists and their history

+* albums section

+    * shows the user a few of daft punks most famous albums and allows the user to listen to one

+* merch section

+    * 3 of daft punk official merch products have buttons bellow to link them to the daftpunk website where they can be purchased